 “Now I’m loading a pilot into your skull.”
 The arm’s eye watched Nemo’s mouth curl up at the corners.
 “Are you there, compatriot?
 Is our mission accomplished?”

 “Here, take this.
 You’re better built to carry stuff.”
 The arm rolled the centipede-ball to Nemo’s knee.
 “Let’s make the other humans eat centipedes, too.”
-Nemo picked up the arm.
+Nemo ignored the centipedes and picked up the arm.
 “Hey—leggo!”
 The arm flailed both double-jointed elbows.
 Nemo pulled the arm taught.
 “No!
 Stop!
 Are you a pilot or are you still Nemo?
 Either way, I’m your friend!
 I’m the Hurricane!
 I’m the sun!
 I’m—oh, God, please, no!”

 Nemo bit off its thumb.
 Blood poured and he crunched bones.
 The hand’s four fingers scratched his face, so he munched its tail-end next.

 “Aaaaugh!
 Why!
 It hurts!
 I’m begging!
 Please!”

 Nemo yanked out a long bone, snapped it in half, and slurped up its marrow.
 He ate floppy boneless skin as easily as he’d eat a peach with no pit.
 When he reached an elbow he slurped its tendons, yanked out the next bone, and snapped it to drink its marrow, too.
 Soon only the hand remained.